emmajanedrews/base-template/_posts/2017-09-15-add-tremendous-value-to-your-home-with-these-5-remodeling-projects.md

 {% include pullquote.html %}

 Lastly, **I want to tell you about a new program we offer our clients called the Max Value Program.** If you’ve been contemplating selling your home but don’t have the time or money needed to make these repairs or updates, this might be perfect for you.
 By signing up, we’ll come to your house and do the repairs and updates we think it needs to make it as valuable as it can be in your area.
-This will allow you to get much more for your home than the needed repairs.&nbsp;
+This will allow you to get much more for your home than the needed repairs.

 If have any questions or want any additional advice about which home remodeling projects are right for you or you’re interested in the Max Value Program, don’t hesitate to give us a call.
-We’d love to help you.&nbsp;
+We’d love to help you.